 It's a known fact: Pittsburgh does brunch well.
-Here's a few suggestions to get you started in the right direction.
+Here are a few suggestions to get you started in the right direction.

 Weekends in Pittsburgh are generally a laid-back affair, filled with sports and food.
 However, brunch is almost a celebrated holiday in Pittsburgh and you have a serious selection to choose from.
-Whether you and your friends enjoy buffets, boozy concoctions, or classic eggs and bacon, Pittsburgh has a brunch spot for you.
-Here are 8 brunch options for a special celebration, or to celebrate making it though the weekend.
+Whether you and your friends enjoy themed menus, boozy concoctions, or classic eggs and bacon, Pittsburgh has a brunch spot for you.
+Here are a few brunch options for a special celebration, or to celebrate making it though the weekend.

 If you want an authentic French brunch experience complete with champagne, macarons, and croissants, then take your gang straight to Paris 66 in East Liberty.
 The menu offers a complete range of breakfast food and even has Gaby et Jules famous French pastries.
 The quaint interior along with the delicious food will make you forget that you are on this side of the pond.